Robert Peel: Junior minister

-In 1810 Peel was appointed an Under-Secretary of State for War and the Colonies; his secretary of state was Lord Liverpool.
-When Liverpool formed a government in 1812, Peel was appointed Chief Secretary for Ireland.
-The Peace Preservation Act 1814 authorised the Lord Lieutenant of Ireland to appoint additional magistrates in a county in a state of disturbance, who were authorised to appoint paid special constables (later called "peelers").
+In 1810 Peel was appointed an Under-Secretary of State for War and the Colonies; the senior minister in the portfolio, the secretary of state, was Lord Liverpool.
+When Liverpool, as Prime Minister, formed a government in 1812, Peel was appointed Chief Secretary for Ireland.
+The Peace Preservation Act 1814, proposed by Peel as responsible minister, authorised the Lord Lieutenant of Ireland to appoint additional magistrates in a county in a state of disturbance, who were authorised to appoint paid special constables (later called "peelers").
 Peel thus laid the basis for the Royal Irish Constabulary.

 Peel firmly opposed Catholic emancipation, believing that Catholics could not be admitted to Parliament as they refused to swear the Oath of Allegiance to the Crown.
-In May 1817 Peel delivered the closing speech in opposition to Henry Grattan's Catholic emancipation bill; the bill was defeated by 245 votes to 221.
+In May 1817, Peel delivered the closing speech in opposition to Henry Grattan's Catholic emancipation bill; the bill was defeated by 245 votes to 221.
 Peel resigned as Chief Secretary and left Ireland in August 1818.

 In 1819 the House of Commons appointed a select committee, the Bullion Committee, charged with stabilising British finances after the end of the Napoleonic Wars, and Peel was chosen as its chairman.
-Peel's Bill planned to return British currency to the gold standard, reversing the Bank Restriction Act 1797, within four years (it was actually accomplished by 1821).
+Peel's Bill was a set of legislative measures designed to return the British currency to the gold standard, reversing the Bank Restriction Act 1797, within four years — this was actually accomplished very much more quickly, by 1821.